Berkshire Mini Band's Metallica track is hit on internet

 He continued: "I think it's because they are so small - it's really odd to watch."

-The six band members have been performing gigs around Berkshire since the spring.'Cute factor'
+The six band members have been performing gigs around Berkshire since the spring.

 The youngsters have been playing instruments from as young as five and are pupils of Let's Play Rock music school in Thatcham.